springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 ### Try it out

 Take a look at the contents of `cat-service-release`.
 It will be empty.
-Run this command and click on the link in in terminal 1
+Run this command and click on the link in terminal 1
 ```execute-1
 echo https://github.com/$GITHUB_ORG/cat-service-release
 ```